jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/00-Potentiometer.md

 ### WHAT IS A POTENTIOMETER?
 A [potentiometer](https://en.wikipedia.org/wiki/Potentiometer) (also called a *pot* or *knob*) is essentially a variable resistor!

 Because pots are resistors, they come in a range of values, such as 10k- or 100k-ohms.
-But, because of the way we'll be using them, all values will work the same, so we don't have to worry about this!
+But, because of the way we'll be using them, all resistance values will work the same so we don't have to worry about this!

-Pots also come in a variety of formats:
+Pots also come in a variety of physical formats:
 * "Normal": like the ones in your kit, which are intended to be mounted via the threaded part to an enclosure
 * Slide: linear pot, like those used in an audio mixer
 * Trim: tiny little ones, usually soldered onto a circuit board and used for adjusting things

 Lastly, pots can have two different resistance curves: *linear* and *logarithmic* (aka *audio*).
 If we have our pot controlling the brightness of an LED, the different tapers will affect the way that LED changes in brightness as the knob is turned.
-This is hard to explain, but can perhaps be better seen in this chart:
+This is hard to explain verbally, but can perhaps be better seen in this chart:

 ![](Images/PotTaper.webp)

 *Image via [EEPower](https://eepower.com/resistor-guide/resistor-types/potentiometer-taper/#), which also includes a table showing the marking codes used to note different pot tapers*

+The linear taper increases at the exact same rate as the knob is turned.
+The logarithmic taper starts off slowly, then increases quickly.
+This gives a nice even ramp to volume or brightness control.

 ***